 If the carrier doesn’t have a USDOT PIN number, and their mailing address in MCMIS is outdated, they can’t submit a request for a PIN number to be mailed to them.
 They have 2 options:

-- Submit a completed MCS-150 via Fax
+- Submit a completed and signed MCS-150 via Fax

 - Submit a completed MCS-150 via US Mail